jrheard/blog/python/blackjack.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

-Make sure that whenever you deal a card to someone, that card is removed from the deck.
+**Make sure that whenever you deal a card to someone, that card is removed from the deck**.
 There should only ever be fifty-two cards at a time throughout your program—if the player has two cards and the dealer has two cards, then the deck should have forty-eight cards.

 Keep these hands in variables named something like `player_hand` and `dealer_hand`.
 You'll also want to create variables named something like `player_count` and `dealer_count`.

 You should update these variables whenever the player or dealer gets dealt a new card.

 If `player_hand` is `[[10, "spades"], [5, "clubs"]]`, then `player_count` should be `15`.

+You might find it helpful to write a function called e.g. `score_hand(hand)` that takes a hand (a list of cards) and returns its score (a number like 12 or 3 or 25).
+That would make it so that you don't have to maintain these `player_count` and `dealer_count` variables, since instead you could just e.g. call `score_hand(player_hand)` whenever you want to determine the player's count.
+Up to you!

 Milestone 1: Displaying Output
 ==============================